-S. No. Specify the law / regulation / guidelines which was not complied with Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any N/A N/A N/A N/A
+S. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any N/A N/A N/A N/A

-Provide break-up of the total energy consumed (in Joules or multiples) from renewable and non-renewable sources, in the following format:
+1. Provide break-up of the total energy consumed (in Joules or multiples) from renewable and non-renewable sources, in the following format: